 The Board of Directors reviewed and analyzed the independence of each director and director nominee.
 The purpose of the review was to determine whether any particular relationships or transactions involving directors or their affiliates or immediate family members were inconsistent with a determination that the director is independent for purposes of serving on the Board of Directors and its committees.
-During this review, the Board of Directors examined whether there were any transactions and/or relationships between directors or their affiliates or immediate family members and the Company and the substance of any such transactions or relationships.
+During this review, the Board of Directors examined whether there were any transactions and/or relationships between directors or their affiliates or immediate family members and the Substance of any such transactions or relationships.

 As a result of this review, our Board of Directors has determined that Messrs.
-Brightbill, Twomey and Campion are, and that Messrs.
-Lambert and Leemputte will be, independent, as defined under the rules of NASDAQ and meet the requirements set forth in our director independence guidelines.
+Battle, Brightbill, Campion, Chung, Lambert and Leemputte are independent, as defined under the rules of NASDAQ and meet the requirements set forth in our director independence guidelines.
 The members of our Nominating and Corporate Governance Committee are Messrs.
-Brightbill, Twomey and Halloran.
-Our Board of Directors has determined that Mr. Halloran is not independent under the NASDAQ rules, and appointed him to the Nominating and Corporate Governance Committee in reliance on the "controlled company" exemption described below.
+Brightbill, Battle and Lambert.
 The members of our Compensation Committee are Messrs.
-Twomey, Campion and Deignan.
-Our Board of Directors has determined that Mr. Deignan does not meet the definition of "independent director" for purposes of serving on a Compensation Committee under the NASDAQ rules, and appointed him to our Compensation Committee in reliance on the "controlled company" exemption described below.
+Leemputte, Campion and Chung.
 The members of our Audit Committee are Messrs.
-Brightbill, Campion and Twomey, and the members of our Audit Committee will be Messrs.
-Brightbill, Campion and Campion are, and that Mr. Messrs.
-Lambert and Leemputte will be, independent for Audit Committee purposes, as defined under the rules of NASDAQ.
+Campion, Brightbill and Leemputte.
+Our Board of Directors has determined that Messrs.
+Campion, Brightbill and Leemputte are independent for Audit Committee purposes, as defined under the rules of NASDAQ.